What Are the Statute of Limitations for a Workers Compensation Case?

 - Hearing loss or vision loss

 - Cancer from exposure to chemicals and other toxic substances

 If you have suffered a chronic injury or disease because of occupational exposure, depending on your state’s worker’s compensation laws, you could be eligible to recover compensation for medical expenses, lost wages, and other expenses that you experienced because of the accident.
 It’s crucial to gather evidence from the accident (time card records, photos, witness reports), documentation of your injuries caused by occupational exposure (medical records, confirmation from your treating doctor), and hire an experienced lawyer to represent your workers’ compensation case.

 Talk to a Workers Compensation Lawyer Today

 Christopher Dixon and the Workers Compensation Lawyers at the Dixon Injury Firm are committed to helping workers compensation victims and their family members recover the most compensation for their harm and losses.
-Whether you need more information on your state’s statute of limitations for workers compensation cases or help filing a workers compensation claim for occupational exposure, our Workers Compensation Lawyers are available 24/7 to discuss the options available to your case.
+Whether you need more information on your state’s statute of limitations for worker’s compensation cases or help to file a workers compensation claim for occupational exposure, our Workers Compensation Lawyers are available 24/7 to discuss the options available to your case.

-For more information on how our Workers Compensation Lawyers can help with your workers compensation case, and offer information on your state’s statute of limitations for workers compensation cases, call (314) 409-7060, 855-40-CRASH, or contact the Dixon Injury Firm today to schedule a free consultation.
+For more information on how our Workers Compensation Lawyers can help with your worker’s compensation case and offer information on your state’s statute of limitations for workers compensation cases, call (314) 208-2808, or contact the Dixon Injury Firm today to schedule a free consultation.